-Having a will is many things: It’s a way to transfer assets, or to name a guardian for children who are minors.
-It’s a way to ensure your wishes are carried out, and that the people you love are cared for after you’re gone.
-It’s a legal document that carries a great deal of emotion, so it can be difficult to start a will, let alone update it.
-But as your life changes, you should make sure you’re updating your will along the way.
-What could trigger an update?
-How often should a will be changed?
-Here are a few scenarios:
+A will is many things.
+It’s a way to transfer assets and to name a guardian for children.
+It’s a way to help ensure your wishes are carried out, and that your loved ones are cared for after you’re gone.
+But we know this legal document can be difficult to start — let alone update or amend.

-If you get married or divorced, you should update your will.
-If something should happen before you update your will, your spouse may not be the beneficiary, and could end up with less as a result.
-On the flip side, if you’re divorced, your ex could end up with more than you intended.
+If something should happen before updating your will, your spouse may not be the beneficiary, and could end up with less as a result.
+On the flip side, if you’re divorced, your ex-spouse could end up with more than you intended.

 When children arrive, you’re taking on a whole new level of responsibility.
-You should update your will to name a guardian for your children if you are no longer able to care for them.
-An updated will can also ensure that they’re cared for financially should something happen to you.
+Update your will to name a guardian for your children in case you can no longer care for them.
+An updated will can also help ensure they’re financially secure should something happen to you.

-If your will was written in a different state, you’ll want to consult an attorney in your new location to make sure your will is still valid.
-State laws can vary, and you don’t want to assume that your will meets your new state’s regulations.
+If your will was written in a different state, consult an attorney in your new location to confirm that the document is still valid.
+State laws vary, and you shouldn’t assume your will meets your new state’s regulations.

 If you inherit a large sum of money, you may choose to distribute your estate differently.
 You may also consider drafting a trust to help protect your estate from taxes, fees and mismanagement after you pass away.

-On the other hand, if your financial situation takes a downturn, you’ll want to re-evaluate your will.
-This can also impact how you choose to distribute your estate.
-In either case, you’ll always want to talk to an attorney and/or an accountant for tax planning purposes.
+On the other hand, if your financial situation takes a downturn, it can also impact how you choose to distribute your estate.
+In either case, talk to an attorney and an accountant for tax planning purposes.

-A will is many things, but ultimately, it’s a way to keep your promises.
-And if you want help protecting the things that matter most to you, talk to your local Farm Bureau agent.
-He or she can help you figure out a plan that works for you, no matter what your stage in life.
+If you want help protecting the things that matter most to you, talk to your local Farm Bureau agent.
+We can help you develop a plan that works, no matter your stage in life.

 Neither the Company nor its agents give tax, accounting or legal advice.
 Consult your professional adviser in these areas.